 LaFrancois did want it.
 And he made the team.
 But he didn't make his major league debut until nearly two months later.
 He didn't get his first at-bat until June.
 His first hit came June 30.

 Six more games over the next three months and LaFrancois' season, and his major league career, were done.
 He never made it back.
 Two more seasons in the minors and his playing career was done.

 LaFrancois has gone on to a career managing and coaching in the minors.
 He's managed at short-season, coached at AA and AAA and in independent baseball.
-For 2010, LaFrancois is still coaching.
-He's currently serving as hitting coach for the NY-Penn League's Batavia Muckdogs.
+For 2010, LaFrancois served as hitting coach for the NY-Penn League's Batavia Muckdogs.
 For 2013, he served as hitting coach for high-A Palm Beach.

 "I come to the ballpark everyday thinking I'm going to be playing," LaFrancois told the AP.
 "But we're winning and everybody's happy, and I'm just thrilled to be a part of this team."